Daan District, Taipei

-Daan District (or Da-an District, Da'an District) is an important educational, commercial, residential and cultural district of Taipei City, Republic of China (Taiwan).
+Daan District (or Da-an District, Da'an District) is an important political, educational, commercial, residential and cultural district of Taipei, Taiwan.
 The name of the district means "great safety" or "great peace".
+Located in Northern Taiwan, it is known for having one of the highest real estate prices in Taipei and Asia in general.

 History

 The district is named after Daiwan village (大灣 (Tāi-ôan)) that was once located near the intersection of present-day Xinyi Road and Fuxing S. Road.
 The name was changed in the 1800s (during the Qing era) to the more auspicious but similar-sounding "Daan" (大安; Dà'ān (Tāi-an, great peace)).